Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Introduction

-for $x\in\simplexone$, and by the continuous extension of the above function to $\simplex$, for $x\in\simplex - \simplexone$.
-Here $\theta>0$ and $\delta_{ij}$ is the Kronecker delta.
-The continuous extension of \eqref{IMNAoperator} to $\simplex$ is still denoted by $\Abb^{\theta} f$. \cite{EK81} showed that the closure of $\Abb^{\theta}$ generates a Feller semigroup on $C(\simplex)$ and the associated process, which has continuous trajectories, is stationary and reversible with respect to Kingman's Poisson--Dirichlet distribution $\PD(\theta )$ \citep{K75}; cf.~also \cite{F10}, Theorem 5.2.
+and on $\simplex\setminus\simplexone$ by continuous extension (which we denote by the same symbol).
+Here $\theta>0$ and $\delta_{ij}$ is the Kronecker delta. \cite{EK81} showed that the closure of $\Abb^{\theta}$ generates a Feller semigroup on $C(\simplex)$ and the associated diffusion process is stationary and reversible with respect to Kingman's Poisson--Dirichlet distribution $\PD(\theta)$ \citep{K75}; cf.~also \cite{F10}, Theorem 5.2.
 See \cite{EK93}, Section 9, and \cite{F10}, Section 5.1, for general reviews on this model.

 The family of diffusions with operator $\Abb^{\theta}$ may be thought of as describing the temporal evolution of the decreasingly ranked frequencies of infinitely-many types in an ideally infinite population, subject to parent-independent mutation and random genetic drift.
-This interpretations is supported by constructions obtained through Wright--Fisher (WF) and Moran type discrete chains; see, for example \cite{EK81}, Section 3.
+This interpretation is supported by constructions obtained through Wright--Fisher (WF) and Moran type discrete chains; see, for example, \cite{EK81}, Section 3.
 The model is also closely related to a class of Fleming--Viot probability-measure-valued diffusions \citep{FV79} driven by an ergodic pure-jump process, sometimes called the \emph{labeled} infinitely-many-neutral-alleles model; cf.~\cite{EK86}, Section 10.4.
 In these models, one keeps track not only of the frequencies, but also of the types, by assigning to each frequency a \emph{label} (given by a location in an arbitrary Polish space).
-It turns out that the operator $\Abb^{\theta}$ describes the evolution of this Fleming--Viot process once the labels are removed and the associated frequencies are decreasingly ranked, reason for which it is said to be the \emph{unlabeled} version of the (labeled) infinitely-many-neutral-alleles model; cf.~\cite{EK93}, Theorem 9.2.1.
+Ranking the atom masses of the Fleming--Viot process after forgetting the labels yields an unlabeled diffusion whose generator is $\Abb^{\theta}$; see \cite{EK93}, Theorem 9.2.1.

 \cite{P09} introduced a two-parameter extension of the Poisson--Dirichlet diffusion, with generator